SMCominotti/SMCominotti/README.md

 # <div align="center">I'm Stella Maris👩‍💻 Full Stack Developer 💻</div>
 <div align="justify">
 <p> I want to tell you that I am a Full Stack Developer 🖥️ who is constantly learning, ready to face challenges and exceed expectations.
 I have outstanding teamwork skills and a passion for developing innovative solutions.
 Passionate, energetic and proactive in everything I set my mind to.
 I have an intensive bootcamp Background of more than 800 hours, where I have focused a large part of my time and effort on Front-end development.
-🚀 Some of my featured Tech Skills are: JavaScript, React, Redux, TailwindCss, CSS, GitHub and agile methodologies like SCRUM.
+🚀 Some of my featured Tech Skills are: JavaScript, React, Redux, Angular, TailwindCss, CSS, GitHub and agile methodologies like SCRUM.
 🫶If I have to name you some of my Soft Skils, I would say they are Passion for learning and continuous improvement.
 Orientation to results and to the client.
 Initiative.
 Effective communication skills.
 Leadership.
 Empathy, Creative, Flexible, Curious.
 Agile learning and self-motivation.
 Bargaining power. </p>
 </div>